 Working with Stories is a textbook series that can help your group, community, or organization share stories with each other to discover insights you can use, get along better, and make better decisions together.
-All four books are ready to read online while I prepare them for print and Kindle publication.
-SBNs and purchase links are coming soon.

 The rewritten fourth edition of Working with Stories explains how to use Participatory Narrative Inquiry to help your group, community, or organization share and make sense of stories to understand each other and to make collective sense of complex issues and situations.